Artsadmin

 Seeding and planting workshops

-Beginning next spring, Zoë will be running a series of practical growing workshops to make use of the spaces in front of, above, and around Toynbee Studios, in collaboration with community participants.
-Through collective embodied practise, local residents and workers will come together to grow a space of collaborative nurture.
-Dates and times to be announced shortly.
+Beginning in Spring 2024, Zoë is running a series of practical growing workshops to make use of the spaces in front of, above, and around Toynbee Studios, in collaboration with community participants.
+Through collective embodied practise, local residents and workers are invited to grow a space of collaborative nurture.

 Date Title Venue City